Types of investments

-Understanding your options will help you develop the best investment plan for your risk tolerance and financial goals.
+Understanding what types of investments are out there will help you develop the best plan for your risk tolerance and financial goals.

 - Ask.
 The price that someone looking to sell stock wants to fetch.

 - Bid.
 The price that someone is willing to pay for stock.

 - Buy.
 To acquire shares and thereby take a position in a company.

 - Sell.
 To get rid of shares whether because you’ve reached your goal or to prevent losses.

 - Bull market.
 Market conditions in which investors expect prices to rise.

 - Bear market.
 Market conditions in which investors expect prices to fall.